VAFW181 Woodturning II

 - design objects that utilize the artistic and design potential of advanced lathe turning techniques;

-- demonstrate an understanding of traditional and contemporary lathe-turning;
+- make forms associated with traditional and contemporary lathe-turning;

-- demonstrate more advanced technical hand skills; and understanding of tools and processes;
+- apply advanced technical skills that require an understanding of tools and processes; and

-- employ the turned forms achievable through advanced lathe techniques in sculpture, furniture, and other functional items; and
+- employ the turned forms achievable through advanced lathe techniques in sculpture, furniture, and other functional items.

 - experiment with multi-axis turning techniques